prajod/teachpro-gameoflife/Readme.txt

 The Game of Life

 How to run
-1. Easiest way is to import the zip file prajod-gameoflife-src-and-test-testreport-eclipsearchive using Eclipse's import-> archive feature
+1. Easiest way is to import the zip file prajod-gameoflife-src-and-test-eclipsearchive using Eclipse's import-> archive feature
 2. The build.xml file in this directory can be used to run from the commandline.
 You will have to change the classpath entries in build.xml to match yours

 Folders: